By Dr. Royal Lee

 Drugless doctors, using their best judgment in selecting methods of treatment or diagnosis, are ruthlessly prosecuted for larceny and theft if they try to treat with reasonable methods a patient having a so-called “incurable” disease, often really a deficiency state.
 California is celebrated for this trick.

 In all honesty, how can the use of a placebo ever be justified?
 If the medical doctor is to have the privilege to so deceive his patient, how can any attempt to regulate the healing arts ever be successful?
 The medical man wants rigid control of his competitor but assumes the liberty of God himself in his own case.

 We must look to the old reliable Golden Rule here for guidance.
-Laws must be applied without discrimination.
-[That they are not should be] certainly abhorrent to us all here in this country, where we try to boast about our social justice but allow some of the most vicious rackets ever invented to carry on over the long, wearisome years.
+Laws must be applied without discrimination here in this country, where we try to boast about our social justice but allow some of the most vicious rackets ever invented to carry on over the long, wearisome years.

-Read about Dr. Harvey Wiley and his lost battle over honest enforcement of the Pure Food Law [of 1906].
-Then look up the most recent developments in skullduggery within the U.S. Food and Drug Administration.
-See the story of Dr. Henry Welch, for instance.
-[Or learn the facts behind] the FDA’s control—or lack of control—of carcinogenic and poison food additives, of chemicals in food, and of propaganda by FDA officials to sell foodless foods.
-You will find a lot to write your congressman about.
+Read about Dr. Harvey Wiley and his lost battle over honest enforcement of the Pure Food Law.
+Then look up the most recent developments in skullduggery within the FDA (the story of Dr. Welch, for instance)—the control or lack of control of carcinogenic and poison food additives, of chemicals in food, of propaganda by FDA officials to sell foodless foods—and you will find a lot to write your congressman about.

 There is no question that in time the use of poisons as curative weapons will be seen as barbaric as the anesthesia of the ancients—a whack on the skull with a club—or the blood letting of more recent respectability.